 Because they are nocturnal they are most active during night-time and dusk.

 Platypuses are carnivorous, which means they eat meat but not plants.

 When platypuses find shellfish, insects, larvae, or worms, they scoop it up in their bills, store it in their cheek pouches, and swim to the surface.

 Though platypuses are made for the water, they can’t stay completely submerged.
 Platypuses can only stay underwater for 30 to 140 seconds.

 Platypus’ skeletons resemble those of reptiles.
 They both have pectoral girdles and splayed legs.

 These short creatures are much better at moving through water than across land.
 They use 30% more energy walking across the land than swimming through the water.

 24. There’s no concern over their living status.

 Platypuses are not endangered.
 IUCN- the International Union for Conservation of Nature lists the animals as a “Least Concern,” even though the organization admits it has no idea how large or small the platypus population may be.

-Do you have any interesting or fun facts about platypuses that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about platypus?
+Share them in the comments below!